dgmp88/georgep.xyz/pages/blog/python-plotting.md

 ---
-title: "Python Plotting Libraries"
+title: 'Python Plotting Libraries'
-categories:
-  - frameworks
-tags:
-  - python
-  - plotly
-  - bokeh
-  - matplotlib
-comments: true
+date: 2019/01/20
 ---

 TLDR: Use matplotlib for speed if you're just doing a quick analysis for yourself.
 If you're sharing the plots, plotly is definitely worth checking out.

 I've used [matplotlib](https://matplotlib.org/) for a while and it's awesome - simple API, lots of plotting options.
 The defaults can be a little ugly, but [seaborn](https://seaborn.pydata.org/) can very easily make them all much nicer.
 However, the graphs generated are pngs/svgs, so don't scale that easily and miss out on some cool interactive features of other libraries.

 [Bokeh](https://bokeh.pydata.org/en/latest/) and [Plotly](https://plot.ly/) are two good alternatives.
 Both are open source, though plotly has a for profit branch linked to Dash, a framework for building analytical webapps.
 You don't need to use it, but default/examples on their docs often do.

 Here I want to compare the 3 on ease of use, functionality and aesthetics.